 updates as things change in the field.

-Make sure your team is equipped with the proper tools and knowledge covered above to avoid engineering control failures.
+Ensure your team has the right tools and knowledge discussed above to prevent engineering control failures.